 On February 23, 2022, the Board initiated rulemaking to update chapter 246-282 WAC, Sanitary Control of Shellfish.
 This rulemaking will consider permanent updates to the rules including to WAC 246-282-006, Vibrio parahaemolyticus (Vp) Control Plan.

 Vibrio parahaemolyticus (Vp) is a naturally occurring bacteria found in marine waters.
 Molluscan bivalve shellfish acquire Vp through filter feeding.
-Humans who consume raw or undercooked shellfish containing Vp can develop an intestinal disease called Vibriosis.
+Humans who consume raw or undercooked shellfish containing Vp can develop an intestinal disease called Vibriosis,

 The department expects this trend to continue.
-This indicates a need to review the rule requirements to determine if the current controls are adequate to protect consumers and consider more proactive measures to prevent illness and protect public health.
+This indicates a need to review the rule requirements to determine if the current controls are adequate to protect consumers and consider more if more proactive measures to prevent illness and protect public health are appropriate.

 Revisions could include a combination of requirements based on environmental factors to determine the safety of shellfish prior to harvest and consumption.
 The rule revision may also include updating definitions, seed size and other technical and editorial changes as needed.

 To stay informed about this rulemaking and other Vp related information, sign up for Vibrio email notices.